Suzuka, Mie: Climate

-Suzuka has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Suzuka has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Suzuka is 15.6 °C. The average annual rainfall is 1737 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.0 °C, and lowest in January, at around 4.7 °C.

 Demographics

-Per Japanese census data, the population of Suzuka has increased slowly over the past 50 years.
+The population of Suzuka has more than doubled over the 50-year period 1960-2010.

 History

 Suzuka, as a place name, is mentioned in the Nara period chronicle Nihon Shoki.
 The ancient Tōkaidō passed through Suzuka, and the Nara-period provincial capital was within its borders.
 During the Sengoku period, the area was controlled by Oda Nobutaka, the third son of Oda Nobunaga, who ruled from Kanbe Castle.
 During the Edo period, much of the area was under the control of the 15,000 koku Kanbe Domain, ruled by the Honda clan from 1732 until the Meiji restoration in 1871.
 During this period, two post stations were within the modern city limits: Ishiyakushi-juku and Shōno-juku, which prospered due to pilgrimage traffic to the Ise Grand Shrine.

 After the start of the Meiji period, the area was organized as part of Suzuka District in 1889 and the town of Kanbe was established with the creation of the modern municipalities system on April 1, 1889.
 On December 1, 1942, Kanbe merged with the villages of Shirako, Inau, Iino, Kawano, Ichinomiya, Mida, Tanagaki, Wakamatsu, Ko, Shono, Takatsuse, Makita, and Ishiyakushi to form the city of Suzuka.
 The city further expanded in 1954 by annexing the villages of Sakae, Amana and Aikawa and portions of neighboring Kameyama.